-- Electrodes: The electrodes function to pick up the small electrical brainwaves produced by the neurons.
-These are affixed to the scalp by the use of a special paste.
-Modern EEG machines possess a wearable cap with electrodes installed inside the cap.
+- Electrodes: The electrodes pick up small electrical brainwaves produced by neurons.
+These are attached to the scalp with a special paste.
+Modern EEG machines possess a wearable cap with electrodes pre-installed inside the cap.

-- Amplifiers: As the signals travel from the electrodes through the machine, they run through an amplifier that boosts or amplifies the incoming signal enough to be displayed on the screen.
+- Amplifiers: As the signals travel from the electrodes through the machine, they run through an amplifier that boosts the incoming signal enough to be displayed on the screen.

 - Computer Control Module: The amplified signals are processed by a computer.